pydantic/pydantic/docs/usage/settings.md

 When `case_sensitive` is `True`, the environment variable must be exactly the same as attribute, so in this example `redis_host` could only be modified via `export redis_host`.
 And if you want to name environment variables all upper-case, you should name attribute all upper-case too.
-I can still name environment variable anything you like through `Field(..., env=...)`.
+You can still name environment variables anything you like through `Field(..., env=...)`.

 !!! note